-Anyone who knows me knows my favourite place on earth is a small town in Mexico called Zipolite.
+I was invited to Two Creeks Campground for a review; anyone who knows me knows my favourite place on earth is a small town in Mexico called Zipolite.
 The entire town is on the beach, and the entire beach is clothing optional.
 It is a place of complete acceptance where true human connections happen on an insanely regular basis – something uncommon in our modern closed off society.
+So another clothing optional place was enticing… but would this just be a nudist and swinger campground, or more than that?

 I was wrong.

 I contacted Two Creeks Campground in northern Minnesota as it was clothing optional and I’d be passing through the area, and I thought it would be a cool place to check out.
-It advertised a place for nudists, swingers, gays, lesbians, and trans.
+It advertised a place for nudists, swingers, gays (and if you’re looking for a gay clothing optional campground, this is the place – they even have a spot called homo heights!), lesbians, and trans.
 You could say I was intrigued.

 The owner graciously granted me a two day free stay camping out in exchange for a review.

-But as my boyfriend and I approached Two Creeks we began to feel wary.
+But as my boyfriend and I approached Two Creeks Campground we began to feel wary.
 What were we getting ourselves into?
 While I love being able to be naked when I please, I’m no nudist, and I’m certainly not a swinger.
+Yet we were going to a nudist and swinger campground.
 Would we fit in?
 Would it all be about sex?
 What were we doing?!
 To boot, I had to write a review, and you know me: I refuse to bullshit, and you get only the truth from me.
 What if I hated it?

 One of our first stops in Two Creeks Campground was an area called Alaska, which on this slow weekend was completely empty.
 It was decided: we would camp here so we could hide should we feel uncomfortable.